 The chorus, founded in 1936, is led by Andrew Clark, Harvard University’s Director of Choral Activities.
 The ensemble is open by audition to Harvard Summer School students and affiliates.

-Placement interviews for Summer School students will be held on Tuesday, June 21, between 6:30pm and 10pm in Holden Chapel and consist of singing a simple melody and a few vocal exercises.
+Placement interviews for Summer School students will be held on Tuesday, June 20 and Thursday, June 22, between 7pm and 10pmin Memorial Hall Basement room 038and consist of singing a simple melody and a few vocal exercises.
 Students can sign up for a ten-minute appointment at this link.

 Final decisions on acceptance into the chorus will be announced shortly thereafter via email.

-Rehearsals are Tuesdays and Thursdays, 7 to 9:30 pm, in Holden Chapel, starting Tuesday, June 21.
+Rehearsals are Tuesdays and Thursdays, 7 to 9:30 pm, in Sanders Theatre, starting Tuesday, June 27.

-The culminating performance is scheduled for the evening of Friday, July 29, in Sanders Theatre, Memorial Hall.
-There will be a dress rehearsal on Thursday, July 28.
+Performance: The culminating performanceis scheduled for the evening of Friday, July 28, in Sanders Theatre, Memorial Hall.
+There will be a dress rehearsal on Thursday, July 27.

-The Chamber Ensemble, led by Director of Harvard University Band and Wind Ensemble Mark Olson, is open to brass, woodwind, and percussion players who are part of the Harvard Summer School community.
-Participation is open to all Summer School students, Harvard students working or studying at Harvard during the summer, and Harvard faculty and staff.
+The Harvard Summer Pops Band, led by Director of Harvard University Band and Wind Ensemble Mark Olson, is open to brass, woodwind, string and percussion players who are part of the Harvard Summer School community.
+We also invite area woodwind, brass and percussion players to join us for the summer.

-Performance: The ensemble will hold a performance on Saturday, July 30.
+Performance: The ensemble will hold a performance on Sunday, July 30 in Sanders Theatre at 3:00 pm.

 For questions or more information, please call (617) 496-BAND (2263) or email email@example.com.